tstatler/doctools/guides/node/quickstart/README.md

 **You're done!
 Now let's run it and publish to the cloud!**

-Change to the the working directory to the app's directory and use the **acs run** command to start the server locally.:
+Change to the the working directory to the app's directory and use the **acs run** command to start the server locally:

     acs run